 Here are several essential tips for choosing a business name.
 We also offer information on how to reserve a name for a business, along with insights on business name registration.

 You want your business to make a positive impression on potential customers.
-This means choosing a name that is distinct and memorable for your target audience.
+This means choosing a business name that is distinct and memorable for your target audience.
 However, don’t get so creative that your name becomes confusing.

 So much of your marketing and brand value will be linked to your business name, and if you change it in the future, it can become a headache marketing-wise.

 Choosing a name that’s industry- or regionally-specific can bring up issues later on.

 Don’t select a narrowly specific business name if you plan to expand your focus later.
 For example, the name “Sensational Socks” may not serve you well if you hope to expand into other clothing types like shirts or pants.

 Similarly, avoid overly local or regional business names.
 “Macon’s Best T-Shirt Printing” may not make sense if you plan to develop an e-commerce business reaching customers beyond Georgia.

 Last, but not least, choose a great name that you and your future customers will love.
 Puns or gimmicky names can be effective, endearing your business to potential customers.
 If you choose an entity name that may eventually become corny or obnoxious, you’ll be stuck with it long after the joke has gotten old.